Softimage XSI EXP for Half-Life 2

-Why bother even bring this up you ask?
+Why bother even bring this up I hear you ask?

 Well I just think its really cool to have a copy of XSI that was pretty much solely dedicated to Half-Life 2.
-During the installation you see the following splash screens.
+During the installation you see the splash screens below.

 After this version the ModTool was born and Valve distributed the XSI Source Tools as an xsiaddon.

 There were also 4 Tutorials created by Valve artists & engineers at the time covering how XSI EXP integrates with the Source SDK.